aravindk2604/turtlebot3_blockly_wiki/docs/source/simpleCode.rst

 ******************

 After writing the program you should launch it to make the TurtleBot3 move.
-Click once on the ``Launch`` icon on the far left of the Blockly web interface and you should see the TurtleBot3 performing the tasks consecutively.
+Click once on the ``Launch`` icon on the far left of the Blockly web interface and you should see TurtleBot3 perform the tasks consecutively.

 .. image:: ystatic/launchCode.png